jdc-cunningham/freelancer-journal/DEVLOG.md

 There's also a noticeable lag on the click caret pos

 As in if I type too fast after clicking the position is wrong

+2:43 AM

+Well...
+I dumped way too much time into this...
+I was aware caret stuff is tricky but yeah... "reinvent the wheel".

+Will continue tomorrow, actually use this

 ---